Diagnostic Medical Sonographer Technology

 -

-SON 2960LObstetrics and Gynecology Capstone1
+SON 2960LObstetrics and Gynecology Sonography Capstone Review1

 A diagnostic medical sonographer is a healthcare professional that specializes in imaging techniques that create images of the body’s internal organs to help physicians diagnose and treat diseases and disorders.
 The sonographer uses a special type of ultrasound that creates sound waves that bounce off the organs, producing a detailed image.